aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 - **Output/Result**: No generated content violates Canadian copyright laws.
 - **How test will be performed**: Automated plagiarism detection tools like Copyscape will be used to analyze writing suggestions and compare them against existing works to detect potential copyright infringements.
 The system will be tested with various inputs to ensure that suggestions do not unintentionally reproduce copyrighted phrases or unique expressions from well-known literary works.
 For example, if a user writes a sentence similar to a passage from The Great Gatsby by F. Scott Fitzgerald, such as “So we beat on, boats against the current, borne back ceaselessly into the past,” the system should not suggest completing or modifying it in a way that reproduces protected content.
 All findings will be documented, and suggestion filtering mechanisms will be adjusted if necessary to ensure compliance with Canadian copyright laws.

-#### Obtain User Permission for Inference on Content

-**Test-CompR-LR3**

-- **Type**: Structural, Dynamic, Automatic
-- **Initial State**: Consent mechanisms are implemented.
-- **Input/Condition**: Use the application for the first time.
-- **Output/Result**: Users provide explicit permission before content is used for inference.
-- **How test will be performed**: Automated tests will verify that a consent prompt appears upon initial use of the application, requiring users to accept the terms before proceeding.
-The process will be tested to ensure users cannot bypass consent.
-Consent records will be checked automatically to confirm they are stored securely and in compliance with privacy regulations.

 ### Traceability Between Test Cases and Requirements